Lactoferrin and Diabetes mellitus

 The diagnosis of diabetes mellitus type 2 is in itself associated with some pathological changes in the body.
 Lactoferrin has been shown to have a positive influence on these.
 Chronic inflammatory processes in the body are also involved.
 Measurably increased values of pro-inflammatory messengers in the blood are seen as risk factors, as well as a reflection of the existing disease [1,2].

-One of the specific risk factors is insulin resistance
+One of the specific risk factors is insulin resistance.

 Insulin resistance means that the cells of insulin-dependent tissue are less sensitive to insulin.
 As a result, the pancreas produces more insulin and hyperinsulinemia (high blood insulin) occurs.
 If this continues long-term, there is a risk that the β-cells of the pancreas down-regulate their function and produce too little insulin.